 Part 1 – ΔH Enthalpy Changes – The thermochemistry of enthalpies of reaction, formation, combustion and neutralisation

-Part 1.4 Enthalpy data patterns (a) combustion of alkanes & alcohols, (b) bond enthalpy and bond length
+Part 1.4 Enthalpy data patterns (a) combustion of alkanes & alcohols, (b) examples of bond enthalpy and bond length patterns

 This page describes patterns of enthalpy values for some homologous series of organic compounds e.g. the enthalpies of combustion of alkanes, enthalpy of combustion of alcohols.
 A second section describes and explains the data patterns for series of bond enthalpies and bond lengths e.g. group 7 hydrides and other sets of 'X–H' bonds and further consideration, single, double and triple carbon–carbon or nitrogen–nitrogen bonds.